 Women's Studies at The Woods

-Women's Studies Minors at Saint Mary-of-the -Woods College have an interest in the history of women's roles and status, a wish to understand and share present experiences, and eyes on improving women's lives.
+Women's Studies Minors at Saint Mary-of-the -Woods College have an interest in the history of women's roles and status, a wish to understand and share present experiences, a passion for women empowerment and eyes on improving women's lives.
 This minor requires 18-21 hours of study.
 It is designed to provide students with great flexibility in pursuing personal interests, requiring 6 hours of core courses along with 12 to 15 hours of electives.
 Three of these elective hours must be at the 300-level or above.

 Women's Studies Minors find that their particular interests in women's issues mixes very well with major areas of study in: